aerogear-attic/aerogear-unifiedpush-server-integration-tests/README.md

     mvn test

-If you want to execute tests using domain mode, just run
+If you want to execute tests using domain mode, just run:

     mvn test -Pas711-domain-managed

+Profile will automatically activate different arquillian.xml and data initialization per session.

 Note, if you need to run tests against different directory, just specify following:

     mvn test -Dunified.push.server.location=/path/to/pom.xml/that/should/be/build/instead